Cluster-DE/cariad-eng-it-frame-wp02/readme.md

 All other networks, referred to as **spokes**, function as local networks with their only external connection to the hub network.

-Below is a clockwise overview of the spoke networks, starting from the top-right section of the diagram.
+Above is a clockwise overview of the spoke networks, starting from the top-right section of the diagram.
 The **log spoke network** resides in a private cloud and hosts all services related to log and security logging.
 While it is recommended to ensure redundancy by hosting logs in the cloud, we have simplified this setup by deploying it solely in the private cloud due to time constraints.

 Next are the two virtual networks for the **Keycloak identity provider**.
 One is deployed in the private cloud, while the other operates in the public cloud.
 For simplicity, both networks have identical Keycloak configurations, with the key difference being that the private cloud network contains a VPN gateway for connection to the public cloud hub.